eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 | (anything else)        |         -          |    Unknown     |

 Comment:
+The Podman also supports "pod states".
 This table shows the container states only.
-The Podman also supports "pod states" which are currently out of the scope of this document, but could be handled later in the project.

 Tags:
+- PodmanStateChecker
-- PodmanWorkload
+- PodmanRuntimeConnector

 Needs:
 - impl
 - utest

-##### PodmanWorkload sends Workload State
-`swdd~podman-workload-sends-workload-state~1`
+##### PodmanStateChecker returns unknown state
+`swdd~podman-state-checker-returns-unknown-state~1`

 Status: approved

-When the Workload State of a Workload changes on a PodmanWorkload, the PodmanWorkload shall send an UpdateWorkloadState message to the Ankaios Server, containing the new Workload State.
+When the `PodmanStateChecker` is called to get the current state over the state getter interface and the `PodmanStateChecker` is unable to read the container state, the unknown state shall be returned.

+Comment:
+In other words the unknown state shall be the default state.

 Tags:
+- PodmanStateChecker
-- PodmanWorkload
+- PodmanRuntimeConnector

 Needs:
 - impl
 - utest
-- itest

-##### PodmanWorkload monitors the Workload State
-`swdd~podman-workload-monitors-workload-state~1`

-Status: approved

-When the PodmanWorkload is started, the PodmanWorkload shall start monitoring the Workload State.

-Tags:
-- PodmanWorkload

-Needs:
-- impl
-- utest

-##### The interval when PodmanWorkload monitors the Workload State
-`swdd~podman-workload-monitor-interval~1`

-Status: approved

-The interval, how often the PodmanWorkload monitors the Workload State is configurable at compile-time and the value shall be 1 second.

-Tags:
-- PodmanWorkload

-Needs:
-- impl

 #### Podman-kube runtime connector specific state getter